 - 2.a The SLT acknowledges the complaint orally or in writing within 3 working days of receiving the written complaint.
 The acknowledgement gives a brief explanation of the school's complaint procedure and a target date for providing a response to the complaint.
 This should normally be within 14 working days; if this proves impossible, a letter is sent explaining the reason for the delay and giving a revised target date. - 2.b The SLT provides an opportunity for the complainant to meet to supplement any information provided previously.
-It is made clear to the complainant that if she/he wishes, she/he may be accompanied to any meeting by a friend / relative, who can speak on the complainant's behalf; though if legal representation is brought the School reserves the right to postpone until its legal representatives are informed and may need to be present.
+It is made clear to the complainant that if she/he wishes, she/he may be accompanied to any meeting by a friend, relative, representative, or advocate who can speak on the complainant's behalf; and that interpreting facilities are available if needed.

 - 2.c If necessary, the SLT should interview witnesses and take statements from those involved.
 If the complaint centres around a student or students, the student(s) should also be interviewed.
-At this stage (formal complaint FRM101 submitted) the students would normally be interviewed with parents/guardians present.
+Students would normally be interviewed with parents/guardians present.
 In some situations, circumstances may prevent this e.g. where this would seriously delay the investigation of a serious/urgent complaint or where particular circumstances mean that a student has specifically said that they would prefer that parents or guardians were not involved.
-In such circumstances another member of staff with whom the student feels comfortable could be asked to attend.
-If a member of staff is complained against, the needs of that person should be borne in mind. - 2.d The SLT keeps written records of meetings, emails and other relevant documentation. - 2.e Once all the relevant facts have been established, the SLT should then produce a written response to the complainant, or may wish to meet the complainant to discuss/resolve the matter directly. - 2.f A written response includes a full explanation of the decision and the reasons for it.
+In such circumstances another member of staff with whom the student feels comfortable should be asked to attend.
+If a member of staff is complained against, the needs of that person should be borne in mind. - 2.d The SLT keeps written records of meetings, telephone conversations and other documentation. - 2.e Once all the relevant facts have been established, the SLT should then produce a written response to the complainant, or may wish to meet the complainant to discuss/resolve the matter directly. - 2.f A written response includes a full explanation of the decision and the reasons for it.
 Where appropriate, this includes what action the school will take to resolve the complaint.
-The complainant is advised that should he/she wishes to take the complaint further, he/she should notify the Head of School within 10 working days of receiving the outcome letter. - 2.g If a complaint is against the action of the SLT, or if they have been very closely involved at Stage 1, the Principal should carry out all the Stage 2 procedures, or if against the Principal the Head of School.
+The complainant is advised that should he/she wishes to take the complaint further, he/she should notify the Head of School within 14 working days of receiving the outcome letter. - 2.g If a complaint is against the action of the SLT, or if they have been very closely involved at Stage 1, the Head of School should carry out all the Stage 2 procedures.